Pathways for Sailing Progression

 Continuing Sailors (ages 10-11) and at least 100lbs :

 Students ages 10-11 should join our afternoon Mates class.
 This class introduces students to double handed sailing in a Club 420.
 Mates reinforces sailing basics.
 Advanced Recruits weighing at least 100lbs are heavily encouraged to join the Mates class.
+We have a weight requirement for Mate’s classes due to the bigger size of 420s, making it necessary for a minimum weight to control a larger boat.

 Intermediate Sailors: